 However, the problems with self-esteem is how do you get it?
 To have a high self-esteem in Western culture you have to be ‘special and above average’.
 If you said I was an average Psychologist that is considered an insult.
 So what are the problems?

 It is a logical impossibility for all of us to be above average.
 This has led us to puffing ourselves up and putting others down.
-This has led to bullying, fear, prejudice and racism, etc. Self-esteem is also problematic because it depends on external factors.
+This has led to bullying, fear, prejudice, racism and so on.
+Self-esteem is also problematic because it depends on external factors.

-If you do well, you feel like a success.
-If you fail, you feel like a failure.
-Compliments feel warm and fuzzy; insults or criticisms feel offensive.
-It is problematic because on any given day many pleasant or unpleasant experiences can make us feel very up and down.
+When you do well, you feel like a success.
+When you fail, you feel like a failure.
+Compliments feel warm and fuzzy.
+Insults and criticisms feel offensive.
+It is problematic because on any given day many pleasant or unpleasant experiences will make us feel up and down.

 Lastly, self-esteem is problematic because we now have a narcissism epidemic.
 Narcissism has steadily increased over years (e.g. the “selfie” movement).
-Some argue it is due to the self-esteem movements in schools (e.g. competing for grades, physical performance, appearance, etc).
+Some argue that this is due to the self-esteem movements in schools (e.g. competing for grades, physical performance, appearance, etc).
 Adulthood: status, beauty, fame, fortune and power.

 So what is the solution?
 Scientist Dr Kristen Neff spent more than ten years comparing self-esteem and self-compassion.
 She first learnt of self-compassion during a difficult time of her life when she tried a meditation class.

-At the end of the meditation class the teacher said: “make sure you include yourself in your circle of compassion”.
+At the end of the meditation class the teacher said: “Do not forget to include yourself in your circle of compassion”.
 This idea was new to Dr Kristen Neff.
 She was always kind to others.
 But never thought to be kind to herself.
 This began her work on the science of self-compassion.

 Dr Kristen Neff has since identified three elements to self compassion: ‘kindness’, ‘common humanity’, and ‘mindfulness’.
 Kindness: is treating yourself like you would treat a best friend.
 We all know how be there for someone else.
 Do we do this for ourselves?